 Never assume that a teenager engaged in group water play is adequately looking after a younger child or non-swimmer.

 Off to the Arctic with young swimmers?
-Don't despair!
-Wet suits are a new fashion trend that really keep kids warm!
-As alternative swim wear, they can be quite versatile, offering protection from the sun, a lightweight shield against scrapes and stings, and as an extra bonus, additional buoyancy.
-Personally, I wear a short one when I'm teaching all day in the pool, and I recommend the same to students who get cold easily.
+Don’t despair!
+Wet suits are a fashion trend that really keep kids warm!
+As alternative swim wear, they can be quite versatile, offering protection from the sun, a lightweight shield against scrapes and stings and, as an extra bonus, additional buoyancy.
+Personally, I wear a short one when I’m teaching all day in the pool, and I recommend the same to students who get cold easily.

-Wet suits come in different sizes and colors; I've seen short suits small enough to fit 2's, and wetsuit vests to fit 10-month olds.
-Of course, they're not cheap: neoprene wet suits range from $30-$200 on up.
+Shop online for wetsuits that come in different sizes and colors.
+I’ve seen short suits small enough to fit 1’s and 2’s, and wetsuit vests to fit 10-month-olds.
+Of course, they’re not cheap: neoprene wet suits range from $35-$200 on up.

 1. Learn to swim.
 Children (and adults) should always be comfortable with the water and swimming before a day at the waterpark, beach, or pool.